Ollynov/web-scraper/README.md

 1. Make sure you have a local instance of postgress running.
 You can try connecting with `psql postgres`
 2. If you don't have postgres installed, you can install it with `brew install postgresql` then make sure it is running
 3. If it's not running, you can start it with `brew services start postgresql`
-4. Afer creating your local postgres database, you can connect to it with `psql web_scraper_mvp` and you should see it listed when you run `psql -l` in your terminal
+4. Afer creating your local postgres database, you can connect to it with `psql web_scraper` and you should see it listed when you run `psql -l` in your terminal

 ## Tech Stack (MVP Focus)